szymanskir/table-contest-2022/README.md

 ![](./gifs/table_contest_2022.gif)

-The rendered table is available on QuartoPub: https://szymanskir.quarto.pub/tidyverse_in_numbers/
+> The rendered table is available on QuartoPub: https://szymanskir.quarto.pub/tidyverse_in_numbers/

+Explore different GitHub stats related to the core Tidyverse packages.
+See how their download numbers were changing over time, and see who are the top 5 contributors of your favorite package.

 ## Development Instructions